Osvalde Lewat: Sderot, Last Exit (2011)

 This political documentary portrays the daily life of the film school of Sderot, located in the south of Israel, 2 km from the Gaza border.
 It explores the intersecting lives and views of Jews, Muslims, Christians, Palestinians and Israelis.

 Land Rush (2012)

 Lewat's film, Land Rush, is a BBC Storyville production.
 The documentary is one of eight films included in "Why Poverty?, a global debate about contemporary poverty hosted by the BBC, along with more than 70 broadcasters around the world.
 The eight films were screened at the same time in 180 countries.

-Lewat's documentary investigates the purchasing of large acreages of farm land in Mali, by Saudi Arabian and Chinese business who build large agribusiness farms.
+Lewat's documentary investigates the purchasing of large acreages of farmland in Mali, by Saudi Arabian and Chinese businesses who build large agribusiness farms.
 The film tackles themes of food sovereignty, imperialism, modern poverty, and land ownership.
-Co-directed with Hugo Berkeley, the documentary won a Peabody Award in 2012."
+Co-directed by Hugo Berkeley, the documentary won a Peabody Award in 2012."

 Film and television

 Photography

 Since 2012, Levat's main focus has been on photography.
 Her work explores the idea of "otherness and ways of seeing".
-She has exhibited her work in Paris, the United States and the Democratic Republic of the Congo.
+She has exhibited her work in Paris, the United States, and the Democratic Republic of the Congo.